petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/introduction-to-promotions.md

 If you want to offer special pricing to a customer that is lower than the usual price for other customers, you can use both price lists and promotions but a price list does not show the reduction in price.
 See the image below.

 ![Comparison of a product's price with a promotion and a price list.](./introduction-to-promotions/images/04.png)

+!!! important
+    Setting a SKU's price to `0` in a promotion list specifies the absence of a promotion price.

 ## Related Topics